 Stacking Space Requirements Type of Activity Required number of stacking spaces Start point for stacking spaces Financial Institutions - automated teller machine 3 Teller machine Financial Institutions - bank teller lane 3 Teller window/tube Professional Personal Service - dry-cleaning/laundry 3 Cleaner/laundry window Retail Sales - pharmacy 3 Pharmacy window Restaurant 6 Order box/speaker 4 Pick-up window Other To be determined by the Town.
-Such determination shall consider any study prepared by an engineer or other qualified design professional. addition to the stacking spaces req d between the pickup window and uired to be located behind the order the order box/speaker.
+Such determination shall consider any study prepared by an engineer or other qualified design professional.

+\ These spaces are required in addition to the stacking spaces required to be located behind the order box/speaker and shall be located between the pickup window and the order box/speaker.